probmods/probmods2/solutions/03-conditioning.md

 ### a)

 > I have a particularly bad model of the sprinkler in my garden.
-> It is supposed to water my grass every morning, but is turns on only half the time (at random, as far as I can tell).
+> It is supposed to water my grass every morning, but it turns on only half the time (at random, as far as I can tell).
 > Fortunately, I live in a city where it also rains 30% of days.
 >
 > One day I check my lawn and see that it is wet, meaning that either it rained that morning or my sprinkler turned on (or both).